Quantum Random Access Stored-Program Machines: QRAMs and QRASPs

 Formally, a quantum random access machine (QRAM) is a program $P$, i.e. a finite sequence of QRAM instructions operating on an infinite sequence of both classical and quantum registers.
 Each classical register holds an arbitrary integer (positive, negative, or zero), while each quantum register holds a qubit (in state $\ket 0$, $\ket 1$ or their superposition).
 The contents of the $i$-th ($i \geq 0$) classical (resp. quantum) register is denoted by $X_i$ (resp. $Q_i$).

 Associated with the machine is a cost function $l(n)$, which denotes the memory required to store, or the time required to load the number $n$.
-Two forms of $l(n)$ commonly used in studying classical RAMs are: \begin{enumerate} \item $l(n)$ is a constant, i.e. $l(n) = O(1)$; and \item $l(n)$ is logarithmic, i.e. $l(n) = O(\log \abs{n})$. \end{enumerate}
+Two forms of $l(n)$ commonly used in studying classical RAMs are: \begin{enumerate} \item $l(n)$ is a constant, i.e. $l(n) = O(1)$; and \item $l(n)$ is logarithmic, i.e. $l(n) = O(\log \abs{n})$, where $\abs{n}$ is the absolute value of $n$. \end{enumerate}

 \begin{definition} The instructions for QRAM and their execution times are given in Table \ref{tab1}. \end{definition}

 The QRAM instructions in Table \ref{tab1} are divided into two types.
 The classical-type instructions are the same as those adopted in \cite{Coo73}.
 Here, $i, j, k$ are any nonnegative integers, and $m$ are integers between $0$ and $L$ (inclusive), where $L$ is the length of the QRAM program and also denotes termination (see Section \ref{sec:qram-operation} for details about $m$).
 The effect of most of the instructions are obvious.
 For example, $X_i \gets C$ causes $X_i$ to hold $C$, while $X_i \gets X_j \pm X_k$ causes $X_i$ to hold the calculation result of $X_j \pm X_k$.
 The instruction TRA $m$ if $X_j > 0$ causes the $m$-th instruction to be the next instruction to execute if $X_j > 0$.
 READ $X_i$ causes $X_i$ to hold the next input number on the input tape, while WRITE $X_i$ causes $X_i$ to be printed on the output tape.
 The indirect instruction $X_i \gets X_{X_j}$ causes $X_i$ to hold $X_{X_j}$, provided $X_j \geq 0$, while $X_{X_i} \gets X_j$ causes $X_{X_i}$ to hold $X_j$, provided $X_i \geq 0$.
 The indirect instructions allow a fixed program to access unbounded registers.
 It should be noted that classical registers are needed as classical address to indirectly access quantum registers.